RidwanAz/Darey.io_Devops_Project/Implementing_Load_Balancers_With_Nginx/project_6.md

 i.
 Launch 2 EC2 instances and name each "webserver_1" and "webserver_2"

 ii.
-Launch another EC2 instance and name it load balancer
+Launch another EC2 instance and name it "load balancer"

 #### Step 2: Open New Security Group For Both Webservers and load balancer